-A saloon or a spa is a space that people visit for relaxation purposes, so the ambiance of the place matters a lot as it can help them feel more relaxed and rejuvenated.
+A salon or a spa is a space that people visit for relaxation and rejuvenation, so the ambiance of the place matters a lot.

-When you plan to redecorate your business place, the color of the walls is just as important—and the right hues can have a huge impact on the mood of your customers at a spa or a saloon.
+When you plan to redecorate your salon, the color of the walls is just as important—and the right hues can have a huge impact on the mood of your customers visiting the place.

 Relaxing Paint Colors for a Salon and Spa